gdsge/gdsge.github.io/source/example/Guvenen2009/Guvenen2009.rst

 for :math:`i=h,n`.
 Most importantly, :math:`\rho^{h}<\rho^{n}`, i.e., the non-stockholders
-have lower EIS which is inversely proportional to :math:`\rho^{i}`, and thus they have higher desire for consumption smoothness.
+have lower EIS which is inversely proportional to :math:`\rho^{i}`, and thus they have higher desire for consumption smoothness over time.
 Each agent has one unit of labor endowment.

 Stockholders can trade stock :math:`s_{t}` and bond :math:`b_{h,t}` at prices